Timber Sycamore: Phasing out

 In July 2017, anonymous officials stated that President Donald Trump, in consultation with National Security Adviser H. R. McMaster and CIA Director Mike Pompeo, had decided to phase out support for anti-Assad Syrian rebel forces, possibly redirecting resources to fighting ISIL, to offering rebel forces defensive capabilities, or to other operations in the region.

 The officials said that the decision was made prior to Trump's participation in the G-20 summit and 7 July meeting with Russian president Vladimir Putin.
 Several officials characterized the decision as a "major concession" to Russia, with one remarking: "Putin won in Syria."
 However, another official stated that ending the program was not a major concession due to Assad's recent victories in the Syrian Civil War, but rather "a signal to Putin that the administration wants to improve ties to Russia."
 Some members of the Obama administration reportedly had wished to scrap the program because some rebels armed and trained by the program had joined ISIL and related groups.

-A related US military program to arm, train, and support the SDF fighting ISIL with airstrikes continued in 2017 through the years 2018–2021 and into the present.
+A related US military program to arm, train, and support the SDF fighting ISIL with airstrikes continued in 2017 and also through the years 2018–2021 until 2024.